 What is a calorie deficit?Tweet

-A calorie deficit is the "magic" making weight loss possible.
+A calorie deficit is the "magic" that makes weight loss possible.
 It forces the body to use fat stores for energy causing weight loss.
 While a calorie deficit is the only way to lose weight, there are a few ways to create one, though they all involve improving eating and exercise habits.

 What is a calorie deficit?